-An outline of how the Local Area will ensure that test administrators are to be trained in accordance with MD Labor's policy and applicable testing guidelines as set forth by the applicable test publisher.
-DWDAL's policy on assessments can be found here: https://labor.maryland.gov/employment/mpi/mpi10-21.pdf.
+• An outline of how the local area will ensure that test administrators are to be trained in accordance with this policy and applicable testing guidelines as set forth by the applicable test publisher.

 In the WDB assessment policy, certification and staff training responsible for administering adult education and literacy assessment is addressed.
 Participants may be deemed skills deficient based on the State's mandated assessment tools for Title II programs, or through informal interviews, intake, or assessments.
 Participants would then be referred to the appropriate partner as needed.